ibi/wf-extensions-chart/com.ibi.gantt/README.md

 ## Configurations

-To configure or customize your extension edit "properties" object in properties.json file.
+To configure or customize your extension edit the "properties" object in properties.json file.

 	"properties": {
 		"sort": null,  // One of 'label', 'start_time', 'stop_time' or null (do not sort) "layout": {
-			"max_label_width": 0.3  // Maximum percentage of overall chart width to allocate to task label list },
+			"max_label_width": 0.3  // Max percentage of overall chart width to allocate to task label list },
 		"style": {
 			"timeAxis": {